 The driving factor for egalitarian gender attitudes seems to be higher levels of high-quality education.
-Importantly, the positive effect of education is conditional on the strength of democracy.
+Importantly, the positive effect of education is conditional on the strength of the democracy.
 Education is much less likely to improve gender-equality attitudes in non-democratic countries (Zagrebina 2020, Shu & Meagher 2018), with obvious policy implications.

 More broadly, democracy facilitates social cohesion, which holds societies together.
 This is because democratization also changes the social organization of a society and its relationship with the state (Zagrebina 2020).
 Democracies include mechanisms and institutions that provide social cohesion, such as allowing for trustful relationships in society, for accommodating competing interests and the inclusion of diverse identities through political equality.
-Empirical evidence indicates that individuals cooperate more for the common good in democracies than in autocracies.
+Empirical evidence indicates that individuals cooperate more for the common good in democracies than in less democratic societies.
 In addition, democracy is decisive for public policy-making in times of crises like the current Covid-19 pandemic.
-In socially cohesive democracies, policies turned out to be less harsh and more sustainable (Leininger et al. 2021, Leininger forth-coming 2021).
+In socially cohesive democracies, policies turned out to be less harsh and more sustainable (Leininger et al. 2021, Leininger forthcoming 2021).

 Trust in the government is another important factor.
 Studies show that citizens' confidence and trust in the government's ability to administer public goods is essential for the provision of the goods (Rothstein 2011).
 Autocratization typically erodes trustful and predictable relationships between the state and society.
-The current wave of autocratization, characterized by polarization and exclusionary politics, therefore poses a risk also to social cohesion.
+The current wave of autocratization involving increasing polarization and exclusionary politics, therefore poses a risk also to social cohesion.

-Democratization should not be expected to translate immediately into more gender-equal representation, but it has effects in the long term.
-Fallon et al. (2012) show that over time with each successive democratic election, political cultures eventually transform and women's participation increases.
-Political culture contributes more to increasing the political participation of women than socioeconomic factors (Paxton & Kunovich 2003), and high-quality democracy is especially effective in changing the political culture toward more equal political participation (Fallon et al. 2012).
+Democratization should not be expected to translate immediately into more gender-equal representation, but it have effects in the long term.
+Fallon et al. (2012) show that over time with each successive democratic election, political cultures eventually transform and women's participation increases (Fallon et al. 2012).
+Previous studies also show that political and cultural factors rather than socioeconomic factors contribute to increased political participation of women (Paxton & Kunovich 2003), and it is with high levels of democracy that political cultures are transformed (Fallon et. al 2012).